 This Fellowship provides recent graduates of counseling/clinical psychology doctoral programs with superior training and supervision to become professional, ethically aware, multiculturally competent psychologists.
 The training program is designed to enhance existing clinical assessment and therapeutic skills needed to address the mental health and developmental issues of the contemporary college student.

 The Counseling Center also provides group counseling.
-Groups may be process oriented, theme-oriented, or structured.
+Groups may be process-oriented, theme-oriented, or structured, and some groups are affinity spaces.
 Groups are held at the Center and at other locations on campus, depending upon the type of group and space needed.
 Fellows will be expected to serve as co-facilitators in some of the groups already being offered, or work with another staff member to develop additional groups in accordance with their individual interests and skills, and Center needs.

 Public Health Initiatives and Outreach

 Community-based engagement and prevention efforts are an integral component of the Counseling Center's developmental and educational mission at Loyola.
 In addition to traditional outreach activities, the Center staff has developed a public health approach to more actively engage the University community, using some innovative techniques.
 Public Health is the science of protecting and improving the health of communities through education, promotion of healthy lifestyles, and research of prevention efforts.
 This approach allows for a continuum of services that focus on the entire population and complements our more individual and group-based clinical services.